 Loss of vitamins and minerals

-When rice, pasta, dried peas and beans are boiled, the concentration of nutrients in the raw food will be lower for 100 g cooked food compared to 100 g dry food because the food absorbs water under preparation.
+When rice, pasta, dried peas and beans are cooked, the concentration of nutrients in the raw food will be lower for 100 g cooked food compared to 100 g dry food because the food absorbs water under preparation.
 Meat, fish and eggs that are boiled, baked, roasted or fried result in an increased concentration of nutrients per 100 g prepared foods compared to 100 g of the uncooked food.
 This is due to loss of water during heat treatment.
-The amount of water that is absorbed or lost is calculated according to standard factors, see page 54 in "Weight, measures and portion sizes for food" (8).
+The amount of water that is absorbed or lost is calculated according to standard factors, see page 54 in "Weight, measures and portion sizes for food" (6).

 - Opplysningskontoret for egg og kjøtt.
 Analyser av svinekjøtt 2009.
 Oslo, 2010.

 - Norwegian Food Safety Authority.
 Nutrient analysis 2016-2017.
 Egg and chicken.
 Published report (2017): "Analyse av egg og kylling.
 Næringsstoff- og miljøgiftanalyser".

 - Alexander J, Frøyland L, Hemre G-I et al. Et helhetssyn på fisk og annen sjømat i norsk kosthold.
 Vitenskapskomiteen for mattrygghet.
 Oslo, 2012.